So you were just in a car accident and need some information? You’ve found the right place.

 Statistically, every person in their life will experience a car accident.
 According to Forbes, if you received your license at the age of 16, you will more than likely be involved in an accident by the time you’re 34.

-If you’re reading this, you’ve likely already been in an accident.
+If you’re reading this, you’ve likely already been in an accident and had to get help from Baton Rouge injury lawyers.
 You’re nowhere near alone.
 You’re due to do so once every 17.9 years or at least file a claim during that time.

 What does this mean?
 Read on to find out why this isn’t something to worry about and when you need to call a lawyer.